SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Isolated ectopia lentis is a condition that affects the eyes, specifically the positioning of the lens.
+Isolated ectopia lentis is a condition that affects the positioning of the lens in the eyes.
 The lens is a clear structure at the front of the eye that helps focus light.
-In people with isolated ectopia lentis, the lens in one or both eyes is not centrally positioned as it should be but is off-center (displaced).
-Isolated ectopia lentis usually becomes apparent in childhood.
-The lens may drift further off-center over time.
+In people with isolated ectopia lentis, the lens in one or both eyes is out of place (ectopic) instead of centrally positioned.
+Isolated ectopia lentis is often present at birth but may become apparent during childhood.
+The lens may drift further out of place over time.

-Vision problems are common in isolated ectopia lentis.
-Affected individuals often have nearsightedness (myopia) and can have an irregular curvature of the lens or a structure that covers the front of the eye (the cornea), which causes blurred vision (astigmatism).
-They may also develop clouding of the lenses (cataracts) or increased pressure in the eyes (glaucoma) at an earlier age than other adults.
-In a small number of people with isolated ectopia lentis, tearing of the back lining of the eye (retinal detachment) occurs, which can lead to further vision problems and possible blindness.
+Vision problems are common in people with isolated ectopia lentis.
+These problems often include nearsightedness (myopia) and double vision (diplopia).
+The lens or the structure that covers the front of the eye (the cornea) can have an irregular curvature, which causes blurred vision (astigmatism).
+Affected individuals may also develop clouding of the lenses (cataracts) or increased pressure in the eyes (glaucoma) at an earlier age than other adults.
+A small number of people with isolated ectopia lentis experience tearing in the lining at the back of the eye (retinal detachment), which can lead to further vision problems and blindness.

 In individuals with isolated ectopia lentis, each eye can be affected differently.
 In addition, the eye problems vary among affected individuals, even those within the same family.